elastic/integrations/packages/azure_frontdoor/docs/README.md

 - Health Probe logs provides the logs for every failed probe to your origin.
 - Web Application Firewall (WAF) logs provide detailed information of requests that gets logged through either detection or prevention mode of an Azure Front Door endpoint.
 A custom domain that gets configured with WAF can also be viewed through these logs.

-The package contains the following data streams:
+## Data streams

+This integration collects two types of data streams:

 - access log
 - waf logs

+## Requirements

 ### Credentials